 Asset protection is simply protecting the things you own.
-This could be your house, your savings accounts, your IRAs, farmland, etc. Life is unpredictable, so there are quite a few risks that we all need to think about protecting ourselves from – medical bills, scams, accidents, Acts of God, poor financial decisions, and risky relationships.
+This could be your house, your savings accounts, your IRAs, farmland, etc. Life is unpredictable, so there are quite a few risks that we all need to think about protecting ourselves from.
+Some possibilities include medical bills, scams, accidents, Acts of God, poor financial decisions, and risky relationships.

 Let’s look at three specific types of asset protection you may need to consider…

 Three Real-Life Examples of Important Planning for Asset Protection

 While you are healthy and younger, you will hopefully be covered by health insurance that offsets doctor visits and hospital stays.
 But as you age and need more care those things may not be covered by health insurance or or Medicare.
 This is particularly true when it comes to at-home care or a nursing home.
 Without planning, those costs could quickly eat up all your life savings.
 By planning ahead, you can protect more of your savings and more easily qualify for benefits to help pay for care.
 Many people don’t think they’ll need this, but statistics show us that 70% of people over the age of 70 will need some kind of care like this, and we also know that 70% of nursing home residents rely on Medicaid to pay the outrageous bills.

 2. Scams or Mismanagement